 How can I get one?

-- Have your doctor, audiologist, hearing-aid specialist or VSO verify your hearing loss by completing and submitting the form
+- Have your doctor, audiologist, hearing aid specialist or VSO visit the certificate of hearing loss order form page.

 - That’s it—you’re done!
 In just a few weeks your captioned telephone will arrive.